Who Am I?

 I’ve competed in a Commonwealth Games, a World Championships, and I've run for Great Britain for a decade.
 I’ve experienced the highs of competitive sport and the excitement of chasing success.
 I’ve also experienced the lows of injury and the frustration of illness, time and time again.

-When I was describing my problem to a doctor six years ago, even I could admit I sounded insane.
+When I started trying to describe my problem to a doctor, even I could admit I sounded insane.
 I’d spent the best part of a year visiting healthcare professional after healthcare professional, chasing around answers and achieving nothing other than galloping neurosis.
-I was willing to work with anyone and do anything it took to fix my problem, but no one could even offer a diagnosis, let alone advice on how to help.
+I was willing to work with anyone and do anything it took to fix my problem, but no one could even offer a diagnosis, let alone advise on how to help.

 I’d been following my American University athletics scholarship programme for 18 months; training in exactly the same way as my teammates, eating healthier than ever in order to maintain my new ‘elite’ physique, and resting as much as my sport and studies allowed.
 From a simple training and conditioning perspective, nothing in my set-up had changed.
 Yet, over the recent months, a mysterious health condition characterised by a set of seemingly unconnected symptoms had started seeping into every aspect of my life.

 It had been subtle at first.
 The odd cold that took too long to shift; unusually low moods muddled in with homesickness; a growing preoccupation with food, disguised as dedication to my sport; plummeting Ferritin (iron) scores that seemed to come from nowhere; and an inconsistent and unfamiliar form of fatigue.
-On some days I could get by just fine, keeping up on group runs and convincing myself that the problem was passing.
-On others, it was as though I was fighting against a wall of water—an out-of-body experience that no amount of determination could push past.
+On some days I could get by just fine, keeping up on group runs and convincing myself that the problem in my head.
+On others, it was as though I was fighting against a brick wall—an out-of-body experience that no amount of determination could push past.

 In the absence of any other abnormal test results, anemia seemed enough to justify the fatigue, but its inconsistency remained puzzling.
 And, after intravenously increasing my iron levels the exhaustion only intensified.
 On days where I was too tired to train I grew disproportionately anxious about eating for fear of gaining weight and losing the body composition I’d worked so hard to achieve.
 When I could run, I felt so weak that I’d push harder—fuelled by a mounting pressure to perform and the absurd notion that this could all be driven by a lack of fitness.